Meagan Marie

-Meagan Marie is an American creative professional who is employed by video game developer Crystal Dynamics as an online community manager.
+Meagan Marie (born June 13, 1985) is an American creative professional who is employed by video game developer Crystal Dynamics as an online community manager.

 As a former video game journalist, Marie reported on various video games for Game Informer.
 Marie briefly worked for Riot Games in 2014.
 Marie has authored a number of publications, including Women in Gaming: 100 Professionals of Play which was published in December 2018.
 She is an active and well-known member of video game fandom who participates in cosplay subculture, wearing costumes and fashion accessories at various conventions and events to represent specific fictional characters.